wp mail not working

 2. Connect to a Mailer Service

-You’ll find a list of recommended mailers on the next screen.
-You can choose any mailing service from this list.
-If you’re just getting started, then one of the best options is to use the free trial of SendLayer.
+You’ll see a list of recommended mailers on the next screen.
+You can choose any of them, and if you’re just getting started, a great option is the free trial of SendLayer.

 Select your SMTP mailer